Exploring the Mysteries of the First Christmas

 Planting an Idea

+The Christmas story and its first curious event occurs in Luke 2:1.
 During Mary’s pregnancy, the Roman emperor Caesar Augustus decreed a census of all the men in Israel.

-Up to this time, Jews were not allowed to serve in the Roman army, but Augustus decided to change this rule.
-He established a series of surveys taken every fourteen years, each being a headcount for military conscription (which only added to the Jews’ hate for the Romans).
+Up to this time, Jews were not allowed to serve in the Roman army, but Caesar decided to change this rule.
+He established a series of surveys for governors to take every fourteen years, each being a headcount for military conscription (which only added to the Jews’ hate for the Romans).
+Never before had a ruler wanted to count every able-bodied man in his kingdom.

-To complete the census, Augustus required every Jewish man from every tribe to return to his hometown and register.
-And so, Joseph, being a member of King David’s lineage, returned to his and David’s hometown of Bethlehem.
-He and his very pregnant wife packed up their belongings, placed it all on the back of a donkey, and started on their 96-mile journey.
+To complete the census, Caesar required every Jewish man from every tribe to return to his hometown and register.
+And so, being a member of King David’s lineage, Joseph and his very pregnant wife, Mary, journeyed to Bethlehem, ninety-six miles away, fulfilling an Old Testament prophecy.

 “But you, Bethlehem Ephrathah, though you are little among the thousands of Judah, yet out of you shall come forth to Me the One to be Ruler in Israel whose goings forth are from of old, from everlasting.”
-Micah 5:2
+(Micah 5:2)

 Jesus would not have been born in Bethlehem if Caesar Augustus had not made unusual decision to order a census.